PTC-Academic/LEGO-Spatial-Computing-Project/4a-Connect-Prime-to-Toolbox-Mac.md

     - If Node.js is a version other than v12.18.2, enter ```npm rebuild``` to enable the folder to work with the current version of Node.js.
 The server will not start if the without doing this if Node is a version other than v12.18.2.
 11. Enter ```cd ../../``` into Terminal to navigate back to the _SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server_ directory
 12. Run node server:
-    - In a terminlal window, browse to the _vuforia-spatial-edge-server_ directory
     - Enter ```npm start``` to start the Vuforia Spatial Edge Server.
     - Navigate to _localhost:8080_ into a web browser.
     - If the page does not load, troubleshoot using the methods below.
 If it does load, it should look like this image: